CodingTarik/MathPlan/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Materno, please follow these steps:
+If you'd like to contribute to MathPlan, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature`.